sourangshupal/Tensorflow2-Object-Detection-Tutorial/README.md

 1. Installation of all necessary libraries
 2. Preparing Dataset for Custom Training
+3. Connecting Google Drive with Colab
-3. Using a pretrained model
+4. Using a pretrained model
-4. Creating Labelmap.pbtxt
+5. Creating Labelmap.pbtxt
-5. Creating xml to csv
+6. Creating xml to csv
-6. Creating  tensorflow records files from csv
+7. Creating  tensorflow records files from csv
-7. Getting the config file and do the necessary changes
+8. Getting the config file and do the necessary changes
-8. Start the training
+9. Start the training
-9. Stop/Resume the training
+10. Stop/Resume the training
+11. Evalauating the model
-10. Exporting the graph
+12. Exporting the graph
-11. Doing prediction on the custom trained model
+13. Doing prediction on the custom trained model
-12. Using Webcam for Prediction
+14. Using Webcam for Prediction
-13. Working with Videos
+15. Working with Videos
-14. Applying Multi-threading
+16. Converting to Tflite
-15. Creating Docker Images for a Detection App
+17. Creating Docker Images for a Detection App **[TODO]**
-16. Building a Flask App
+18. Building a Flask App **[TODO]**
-17. Building FastAPI App
+19. Building FastAPI App **[TODO]**
-18.
+20. Applying Multithreading